 Research Flagship Centre

-INVEST – Inequalities, Interventions, and New Welfare State
+INVEST – Inequalities, Interventions and New Welfare State

 INVEST Research Flagship Centre operates under the University of Turku and the Finnish Institute for Health and Welfare.
-The operations are funded by the Academy of Finland Flagship Programme (17.3 M€ in 2019–2026), the host institutions and various other external research funders such as European Research Council (ERC) and National Institute of Health (NIH).
+The operations are funded by the Research Council of Finland Flagship Programme (17.3 M€ in 2019–2026), the host institutions and various other external research funders such as European Research Council (ERC) and National Institute of Health (NIH).